strapi/documentation/docs/developer-docs/latest/development/export-import.md

 <!-- more details including the file structure of exp data on this page-->
 # Data Export-Import System <BetaBadge />

+Sometimes you need to move data out of or into a Strapi instance.
+The data export-import feature allows you to efficiently extract data from an existing instance and import that data into a separate instance.
+Strapi provides a CLI-based tool that allows you to export and import data.
+Common use cases include:

+- creating a data backup,
+- transferring data between environments such as staging and production,
+- moving assets from one hosting solution to another, such as locally hosted to an S3 bucket.

-Strapi provides a CLI-based tool that allows you to export data from a Strapi application.
-The data export tool is useful, for example, to create a backup of your project data.
-The following documentation details examples of how to use the `strapi export` command.
+ The following documentation details examples of how to use the `strapi export` and `strapi import` commands.

-::: strapi
+:::strapi
 The `strapi export` CLI command and all of the available options are listed in the [Command Line Interface documentation](/developer-docs/latest/developer-resources/cli/CLI#strapi-export.md).
 :::

 ## Export data using the CLI tool

-The `strapi export` command exports data as an encrypted and compressed `tar.gz` file.
+The `strapi export` command by default exports data as an encrypted and compressed `tar.gz` file.

 - encrypt outcome
 - filter content